-One lady’s review I was reading said her daughter's feet smelt so bad she would put are gym shoes in a plastic bag and spray Ozium in there and leave it for an hour and by the time she takes the shoes out the smell fresh again.
-My suggestion is as much as it works, Use Ozium in moderation, and only when you need to get rid of an odor fast.
-For example, you can carry it around to eliminate public toilet odors and germs before you use one.
+One lady’s review I was reading said her daughter's feet smelt so bad she would put are gym shoes in a plastic bag and spray Ozium in there and leave it for an hour outside and by the time she takes the shoes out of the bag they smell fresh again.
+My suggestion is that as much as it works, use Ozium in moderation, and only when you need to get rid of an odor fast.
+For example, you can carry it around to eliminate public toilet odors and airborne germs before you use one.

-After you have tried everything else on the list to maintain the ultimate air quality in your home you need to run air purifiers 24 hours a day, every single day.
-Now there are many different types of air purifiers out there and they will all remove different things but generally put air purifiers will get rid of harmful gases, odors and particulate matter in your air.
+After you have tried everything else on the list to maintain the ultimate air quality in your home, next, you need to run air purifiers 24 hours a day, every single day.
+Now, there are many different types of air purifiers out there and they will all remove different things but generally put, air purifiers will get rid of harmful gases, odors and particulate matter in your air.

 I have posted a lot on air purifiers but I think a good place for you start is my post on different types of air purifiers.
 You have to decide what kind of air purifier you need based on the type and size of home you are in and what airborne pollutants you would like to eliminate from your home’s air.

 If your aim is to eliminate everything, my suggestion is you check out a Photocatalytic Oxidation (PCO) air purifier.
 It is the only type of air purifier that I have seen that can eliminate both gases and particulate matter, over a coverage area of up to 3000 sq ft and in a portable size.